alexanderpetraliac2c/postgresdemotemp/main/pgToPgHyper/Prerequisites/README.md

 # Prerequisites for PostgreSQL to PosgreSQL-Hyperscale (Azure DMS)

-Step 1.
-Ensure that Azure DMS is already set up for Oracle to PostgreSQL (and have access to all credentials for this)<br\>
+* Step 1.
+Ensure that Azure DMS is already set up for Oracle to PostgreSQL (and have access to all credentials for this)
-Step 2.
-Create Azure PostgreSQL-Hyperscale Database<br\>
+* Step 2.
+Create Azure PostgreSQL-Hyperscale Database
-Step 3.
-Migrate schema from PostgreSQL to PostgreSQL-Hyperscale<br\>
+* Step 3.
+Migrate schema from PostgreSQL to PostgreSQL-Hyperscale
-Step 4.
-Enable logical replication in the postgresql.config file<br\>
+* Step 4.
+Enable logical replication in the postgresql.config file
-Step 5.
-Ensure that the Network Security Group (NSG) rules for your virtual network<br\>
-   don't block the needed inbound communication ports<br\>
+* Step 5.
+Ensure that the Network Security Group (NSG) rules for your virtual network don't block the needed inbound communication ports

 ## Step 2: Create Azure PostgreSQL-Hyperscale Database